ucsd-ets/datahub-docker-stack/Documentation/actions.md

 Updating Docker images is very similar to updating an open-source library.
-Build, test, and deploy will be building the Docker images, testing images if they have the right contents and features, and lastly publishing it on Dockerhub.
+Build, test, and deploy will be building the Docker images, testing images if they have the right contents and features, and lastly publishing it on GHCR.
 We also add in steps to generate image "manifests" for listing out package informations and publishing them to the project wiki, and steps to dump logs and various artifacts that were produced in the Actions run into zip files and uploaded for reference.